-This page lists sofware packages that “understand” CF Data.
+This page lists software packages that “understand” CF Data.
 If you have any additions or corrections for this page, please submit an issue on the CF Website GitHub repo (see the Contributing Guide for more details).

-For a software package to be listed on this page, it must ….
 The description of each software package should give some indication of the level of support for CF.

-The cf-checker is a python tool to check compliance of netCDF files against the CF Convention.
+The cf-checker is a python tool to check compliance of netCDF files against the CF Conventions.
 It can be run as a command-line tool, via a web interface (available at NCAS and CEDA) or imported as a python library.
 The cf-checker verifies conformance according to the requirements and recommendations laid out in the CF Conformance Document.
 It is possible to check conformance against any CF version.

 The IOOS Compliance Checker is a python based tool for data providers to check for completeness and community standard compliance of local or remote netCDF files against CF, ACDD, and IOOS Metadata Profile file standards.
 The Compliance Checker can be used as a command-line tool or as a library that can be integrated into other software.